quiquegurdiel/SpinCo/README.md

 ### Required steps:
 1- clone repository

 2- create spinco.env in the repository folder file like:

-    DATAPATH='[the path to COGNITION database in your computer]' (spinco.env is a environment file, IT IS NOT SHARED TROUGH GIT (see .gitignore), it serves to define variables specific of each machine and/or user)
+    DATAPATH='[the path to COGNITION database in your computer]'

+(spinco.env is a environment file -IT IS NEVER SHARED THROUGH GIT, see .gitignore- it serves to define variables specific of each machine and/or user)

 3- the database folder you are pointing to should include the csv with the results of the cognitive tests in the patients, contact enrique.gurdiel(at)uva.es if you have errors of missing .csv files related to it

 4- have fun

 ### Disclaimer: